Kushagra-2000/sql-vector-search-demo/RAG-unstructured-docs/Readme.md

   - Verify API keys and endpoints for Azure services.
 - **Table Creation Issues:**
   - Confirm your user has permissions to create tables in the target database.
+  - If using database for the first time or it is in Paused state, try creating table again after the DB is Running state - it would take 1-2 mins to be ready if in paused state
 - **Embedding/Vector Errors:**
   - Ensure the VECTOR data type is enabled in your Azure SQL DB (preview feature).
   - Use the correct double-casting in SQL queries as shown in the app.